 A number of systems are used to monitor and control vehicles.
 The most familiar is probably the odometer in your car.
-When buying a used car you'll be worried whether the car has been clocked, that is, had its indicated mileage reduced.
-As odometers become digital, clocking is becoming a type of computer fraud; a conviction has already been reported [170].
+When buying a used car you'll be concerned that the car has been clocked, that is, had its indicated mileage reduced.
+As odometers become digital, clocking is becoming a type of computer fraud; a conviction has already been reported [164].

-The next most familiar may be the taximeter.
-A taxi driver has an incentive to manipulate the meter to show more miles travelled (or minutes waited), if he can get away with it.
-There are various other kinds of "black box" used to record the movement of vehicles, from aircraft through fishing vessels to armored bank trucks, and their operators have differing levels of motive for tampering with them.
-Starting in 1990, for example, General Motors equipped 6 million vehicles with black boxes to record crash data.
-This could be a bonanza for trial lawyers; there are also privacy aspects, as the existence of the boxes only became public in 1999 [768].
-(I'll discuss these issues in Chapter 21.)
+The next most familiar may be the taxi meter.
+A taxi driver has an incentive to manipulate the meter to show more miles travelled (or minutes waited) if he can get away with it.
+There are various other kinds of 'black box' used to record the movement of vehicles from aircraft through fishing vessels to armored bank trucks, and their operators have differing levels of motive for tampering with them.
+Starting in 1990, for example, General Motors equipped six million vehicles with black boxes to record crash data.
+This could be a bonanza for trial lawyers, and there are also privacy aspects as the existence of the boxes only became public in 1999 [749].
+(We'll discuss these issues in chapter 21.)

 The case study we're going to use here is the tachograph.
-A driver falling asleep at the wheel is the cause of several times more accidents than drunkenness (20 percent versus 3 percent of accidents in Britain, for example).
-An accidents involving a truck is more likely to lead to fatal injuries because of the truck's mass.
+Vehicle accidents resulting from a driver falling asleep at the wheel cause several times more accidents than drunkenness (20% versus 3% of accidents in the UK, for example).
+Accidents involving trucks are more likely to lead to fatal injuries because of the truck's mass.
 So most countries regulate truck drivers' working hours.
-While these laws are enforced in the United States using weigh stations, countries in Europe use devices called tachographs, which record a 24-hour history of the vehicle's speed on a circular waxed paper chart (see Figure 10.3).
+While these laws are enforced in the USA using weigh stations, countries in Europe use devices called tachographs which record a 24-hour history of the vehicle's speed on a circular waxed paper chart (figure 11.3).